Mapping and XR environment construction

 For the project activities, taking into account the restrictions in traveling due to Covid-19, this solution provides the partners of pilot sites with an easy-to-use.
 It’s enough to put it on site and to press “start”: the robot will start the autonomous exploration – by using Simultaneous Localization and Mapping (SLAM) and extra localization using Adaptive Monte Carlo Localization (AMCL) based on based on LiDAR and RGBD sensors for collision avoidance – and it autonomously records images – by using photogrammetry software (Reality Capture) for 3D reconstruction with customized software modules to retrieve marker positions and maps.

-Additionally, by utilising the unlimited power of ROS and ROS packages its functionalities can be extended.
+Additionally, it’s possible to extend its functionalities by utilising the unlimited power of ROS and ROS packages.